Debt Settlement Attorneys in Columbus, Ohio

 Because one of the goals of a successful debt settlement negotiation is to avoid going to court to resolve an unpaid debt, CaJacob Law Group can assist clients throughout the state of Ohio.
 Additionally, if an agreement is reached, all documents and payments can be handled electronically or through the mail.
 If the client prefers to meet in person, our office is easily accessible in Columbus, Ohio.

 There is always a chance the creditor won’t accept any amount less than what is owed.
 Additionally, the creditor may not be willing to negotiate the balance down enough to make the debt settlement possible for the debtor.
 This would result in a failed negotiation.
 In situations where the negotiations fail, Chapter 7 or Chapter 13 bankruptcy may be the best option.

 Paying less than you owe through a successful debt settlement negotiation may have consequences.
 First, most creditors will report to the credit reporting agencies, that the debt was resolved for less than the full balance.
 This will depend on the creditor’s reporting practices, but it may happen.

 There are also potential tax consequences.
 The creditor may take a loss on the debt that isn’t paid through the settlement.
 If that happens, the creditor will send the debtor a 1099 for the amount not paid.
 That amount may be treated as income which could affect the amount of taxes you are required to pay.

-Here at CaJacob Law Group we know that managing an overwhelming amount of debt can be significantly stressful.
+Here at CaJacob Law Group, we know that managing an overwhelming amount of debt can be significantly stressful.
 It can affect your life in more ways than you’d ever expect.
 Please contact us if you have any concerns about your debts.
 We offer a complimentary initial consultation.
 We really do want to help you.
-Put an end to that stress by contacting us today.
+Put an end to that stress and contact us today.